-Our waterways and towpaths are rich in vegetation, which needs careful management to allow people to enjoy the canals and rivers and for wildlife to thrive in and alongside them.
+Our waterways and towpaths are rich in vegetation, which needs careful management to allow people to enjoy the canals and rivers while letting wildlife thrive.

 In terms of what we spend, vegetation management is second only to our major engineering programme, with about £7 million allocated to it each year.

-About 50 per cent of what we spend goes on towpath and navigation channel maintenance, like cutting grass and making sure trees, hedges and reeds don't impede the towpath or navigation.
+About 50% of what we spend goes on towpath and navigation channel maintenance, like cutting grass and making sure trees, hedges and reeds don't impede the towpath or navigation.
 The other half of the vegetation budget is spent on things you won't necessarily notice.
-We need to clear vegetation from tunnels, culverts and bridges on a regular basis to extend their life and save us money on costly repairs.
+We need to clear vegetation from tunnels, culverts and bridges regularly to extend their life and save us money on costly repairs.